probmods/probmods2/solutions/bayesian-data-analysis.md

 viz.marginals(posterior);
 ~~~~

+> Using the code above, answer the following questions.
+> 1. Run the code as is.
+How does the posterior compare to beta(2, 20)?

+They look similar.

+> 2. Set the prior to beta(1, 1).
+What do you notice about the posterior distribution?

+The posterior looks similar to before.

+> 3. Set n = 10 and the prior to beta(1, 11).
+What do you notice about the posterior distribution?

+The posterior looks similar to before.

+> 4. Set k = 5, n = 15, and the prior to beta(1, 1).
+Compare the posterior to beta(6, 11).

+The posterior looks similar to beta(6, 11).

+> 5. Set k = 4, n = 10, and the prior to beta(1, 1).
+     What values of `a` and `b` would of beta(a, b) would the posterior look like?

+beta(5, 11)

+> 6. Set k = 10 and n = 20.
+     What values of `a` and `b` would a prior of beta(a, b) make the posterior look like beta(12, 10)?

+beta(3, 1)

+> 7. Based on these observations (and any others you may have tried),
+     what is the relationship between the beta distribution and the binomial distribution?

-`a` can intuitively be thought of as the number of tails flips we've seen before, and `b` as the number of heads flips.
+`a` can intuitively be thought of as the number of successes/trues/heads/etc. we've seen before,
-If `a` is greater than `b`, the distribution will be skewed to the left.
+and `b` as the number of failures/falses/tails, etc. we've seen before.
-If those numbers are less than `1`, we have strong intuitions against 50-50.
+Note that if `a` and `b` are less than `1`, we have strong intuitions against values towards the center.

-### b)
+### Exercise 1.2

 > Predictive distributions are not restricted to exactly the same experiment as the observed data,
 and can be used in the context of any experiment where the inferred model parameters make predictions.
-In the current simple binomial setting, for example, predictive distributions could be found by an experiment
+> In the current simple binomial setting, for example, predictive distributions could be found by an experiment
 that is different because it has `n' != n` observations.
-Change the model to implement an example of this.
+> Change the model to implement an example of this.

 ~~~~
 // observed data